awang728/hospitalCleaning/README.md

 # Welcome to CleanSight
-Created by Navya, Sireesha, Arthur, and Aurika
+Created by Navya, Sireesha, Arthur, and Aruika

 ## Inspiration and Ideation:
 Hospitals are meant to aid recovery and the healing process, but preventable infections can still occur due to gaps in sanitation compliance.
 A single missed surface in a patient room can allow pathogens to spread, putting vulnerable patients at serious risk.